-I’ve now tested out so many carriers, I wonder what up is up.
+I’ve now tested out so many carriers, I wonder what up is up; but I love my baby wearing.
 Here I’ve updated to compare: LILLEbaby CarryOn (the updated version, LILLEbaby CarryOn (the original), TULA Toddler, Lenny Lamb Toddler, LILLEbaby Complete and LILLEbaby Essentials.
 Whew.

 I’ve been wearing babies for over 8 years now.
 Sometimes two at a time!
 While I don’t consider myself an expert, I feel I can safely say what I like best and give my feedback.
 I’ve already expressed my love for the LILLEbaby COMPLETE and compared it to the Ergo360.
 But, what do you do with your two or three year old that is getting too tall or too big for your COMPLETE?
 Previously, my mom bought me a TULA Toddler (check out my full Tula Toddler Carrier review), but when I heard that LILLEbaby was coming out with their own version of a toddler carrier, called the CarryOn, I knew it was for me!

 And, I know that a lot of people will want to compare and know which carry is for them and when, so I put together some graphics and tables to help out.
 (And, yes, I might have bribed my three year old with candy!)

 Updated 11/2016: The LILLEbaby CarryOn has been updated.
 This daughter is 35 months old.
 She weighs 27 pounds and is 37 inches tall.